-Many MBA aspirants, whether in India or abroad, encounter several difficulties as to finding the right answer to the most common interview question of why they want to pursue this degree interview question.
+Many MBA aspirants, whether in India or abroad, encounter several difficulties in finding the right answer to the most common interview question of why they want to pursue this degree interview question.
 While it certainly is an essential part of the MBA admission process, the interview section must be considered as a learning experience and a method to know more about oneself and why pursuing MBA is crucial to one’s own goals and aspirations.
-A positive outlook before and during the interview thus treating it not as a nightmare but an opportunity to interact with the best in the field.
+A positive outlook before and during the interview thus treating it not as a nightmare but as an opportunity to interact with the best in the field.
 Through this blog, let us delve deeper into the weaponry you should possess to successfully ace the why MBA interview question.

 This Blog Includes:

 Modes of Interview

 Typically, b-schools conduct interviews via two methods, namely, in-person or through Skype (if you are situated away from the location of the university).
 The nature and objective of the interview, however, remain the same for both methods.
 If you have to appear for a Skype interview, you need to make sure that the internet connectivity is strong, room lighting is appropriate and your mic and speaker work properly.

 Also Read: How to Crack an Interview